cdisc-org/DataExchange-ODM-LinkML/docs/Image.md

     range: text
   MimeType:
     name: MimeType
+    description: Media type of the image
+    comments:
+    - 'Optional

+      range:text

+      Use of MimeType from the IANA list: http://www.iana.org/assignments/media-types/media-types.xhtml is recommended.'
     domain_of:
     - Image
     range: text
 attributes:
   ImageFileName:
     name: ImageFileName
+    description: The file name of or file path to the picture
+    comments:
+    - 'Conditional

+      range:fileName

+      Either IamgeFileName or href must be present.'
     from_schema: http://www.cdisc.org/ns/odm/v2.0
     rank: 1000
     alias: ImageFileName